No-Country-simulation/S17-07-m-Python-react/client/README.md

-# React + Vite
+# S17-07-m-Python-react Frontend

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to build a music player using React and Vite, with Hot Module Replacement (HMR) and some ESLint rules.

+## Package Manager

+This project uses [pnpm](https://pnpm.io/), a fast, disk space-efficient package manager.
+You can install dependencies and manage scripts as follows:

+- To install dependencies: `pnpm install`
+- To start the development server: `pnpm run dev`
+- To build the project: `pnpm run build`

+For more information on pnpm, you can check out the [pnpm documentation](https://pnpm.io/motivation).

+## React + Vite

 Currently, two official plugins are available: